Repeat Repeat Repeat

 The secret to learning Baby Sign Language is lots of repetition.
 To teach your baby those first few baby signs, you need to give them lots of exposure to the signs.
 That means doing the signs over and over.
 With a lot of repetition your baby will quickly learn their first few signs.

->
+We do this through:

-> A good time to start Baby Sign Language is at 6 – 9 months.
+A good time to start Baby Sign Language is at 6 – 9 months.
 At that age, babies start to be really receptive to signs and you are almost certain to see some signing back in the next ten weeks.

->

-> You can of course start even earlier.
+You can of course start even earlier.
 You can even do pre-natal baby sign language if you want!
 Babies whose parents are signing from birth will learn a little quicker, but you do need to be more patient because you will have to sign to them for longer.
 You may be lucky and get an early signer, but should not expect results before seven months.

->

-> There are three times when you can perform the sign: before, during, and after the event you are trying to communicate.
+There are three times when you can perform the sign: before, during, and after the event you are trying to communicate.
 Try and do all three.
 So if you wanted to teach the baby sign for dog, make the sign as the dog approaches, once the dog comes to your baby, then again as the dog leaves.

->

-> You want to keep your signs in your baby’s field of vision.
+You want to keep your signs in your baby’s field of vision.
 Try and wait until your baby’s gaze and attention comes toward you.
 Sometimes you may need to reposition yourself or your baby so that you are between her and the subject.
 There is no need to try and force the issue if your baby is distracted.
 Don’t worry, her attention will return to you eventually and you will have lots of other chances to make the sign.

->

-> 2. Incorporating Signing into Daily Routines
+2. Incorporating Signing into Daily Routines

 The majority of your signing practice is going to come from signing along to daily routines.
 Young children thrive on routine and repetition and so most parent will keep them on a schedule.
 You can incorporate signing into these routines